-Welding is a process of joining two or more metal similar or not similar to the metal melt by heating above the melting point and below the melting point.
+Welding is a process of joining two or more metals similar or not similar to the metal melt by heating above the melting point and below the melting point.
 This process can be done by bringing pressure or not without pressure.
 Besides, it can be done with or without filler metal mining altogether addition of filler metal.

 Below are the advantages and weaknesses or limitations of the use of welded joints: